RobotnikAutomation/rbares_sim/rbares_sim_bringup/README.md

 ### New configuration

-If an specific configuration for a project is required, then a `rb_ares_SIMULATOR_PROJECT` package must be created with the required simulation files, such as `world, models, etc.` folders.
+If an specific configuration for a project is required, then a `rbares_SIMULATOR_PROJECT` package must be created with the required simulation files, such as `world, models, etc.` folders.
 Launch files are not required.

 Update README files accordingly.